Louis Victor de Rochechouart, Duke of Vivonne: First Gentleman of the King's Chamber

 Returning to Paris having a very successful military career, he was created Premier gentilhomme de la Chambre du Roi, "First Gentleman of the King's Bedchamber".
 He had returned to a court that was no longer dominated by his sisters influence.
 Despite this, he had an intriguing life at court and later became an intimate of the king himself.
 "Monsieur de Vivonne had infinite spirit and entertained it without fear; he pleased the king with a hundred stories" reported the duc de Saint-Simon.

 Louis Victor was also close to the playwright Molière, and Nicolas Boileau, whom, he himself presented to the king.

 His only son, Louis died in April 1688; Louis Victor was greatly affected by the loss of his only son.

 He died at Chaillot aged 52.
 He was succeeded by his grandson Louis de Rochechouart de Mortemart (1681–1740).

 His daughter, Marie Élisabeth, comtesse de Castries, was a lady-in-waiting to her first cousin, the duchesse d'Orléans; the two were very close but when Madame de Castries suggested a marital union between the families, the Duchess of Orléans reprimanded her for the idea of an Orléans daughter marrying a mere nobleman.

 He was outlived by his wife, Antoinette Louise who died in 1709.

 Marriage

-In September, 1655, Louis Victor married Antoinette Louise de Mesmes (1640-10 March 1709) at the Château de Beyne.
+In September, 1655, Louis Victor married Antoinette Louise de Mesmes (1640-10 March 1709) at the Château de Beynes.
 The couple had six children, three of which would have progeny.